Jake Andrews (American football)

 Wesley Jacob Andrews (born November 11, 1999) is an American professional football center for the Houston Texans.
-He played college football for the Troy Trojans, and was drafted by the New England Patriots of the National Football League (NFL) in the fourth round of the 2023 NFL draft.
+He played college football for the Troy Trojans, and was selected by the New England Patriots of the National Football League (NFL) in the fourth round of the 2023 NFL draft.

 College career

 Andrews was ranked as a threestar recruit by 247Sports.com coming out of high school.
 He committed to Troy on June 19, 2017.